xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 ![Ports-SFP-scale.png]({{site.baseurl}}/images/Ports-SFP-scale.png){: .align-center}

-Note: the 1G ports are supporting only "optical" and not "copper" (no auto-neg).
-{: .notice--info}

 ### QSFP ports

 That's one of the most apparent difference between base and scale NCS57C3-MOD systems, the scale one offers half the amount of 40G/100G ports, due to the required internal connection to the external TCAM.